williamvwang/Tempt/DOCS.md

 ## @{gameName} tempted

 This command registers the sender as tempted to play __{gameName}__ in the current thread.
-Currently, tempts auto-expire after 10 minutes.
+Currently, tempts auto-expire after 1 hour.
 In the future this will be customizable.

 __Usage__